 Anomalocaris is believed to be one of the planet's earliest apex predators and for the time period it was a true giant, reaching lengths of up to one metre.
 (Daley et al. 2013).

-There is still debate about whether the protective shell structures of many Cambrian organisms evolved as a response to predation or had other causal factors.
+There is still debate about whether the protective shell-like structures of many Cambrian organisms evolved as a response to predation from creatures like Anomalocaris or whether it had other causal factors.
 What is clear though, is that hardened body parts and predators both appeared at around the same time during the Cambrian period.

 Predation is understood to play a crucial role in evolution, acting as an accelerant on biodiversity.
 Experiments have indicated that without predation, mono-cultures tend to arise and occupy environmental niches.
 Once a mono-culture becomes entrenched, the mechanics of evolution appear to slow down, effectively taking on a holding pattern (stasis) until a disruptive influence comes along.
 When disruption inevitably does occur - either through predation or environmental factors - the processes of biodiversity kick off again.
 This is known as the hypothesis of punctuated equilibrium (Gould, Eldredge, 1977) .